seesmof/University-Universytet/61D/plan.md

 1. An e-commerce store with an admin dashboard for adding items
 2. A book tracker with ability to read PDF files on the site
 3. A chat app with login and live updates

+---

+A farm management software.

+- logs of money changes - when you buy something you log that change
+- a page with tools that can wear out, pay to upgrade or buy new ones
+  - a drone that can орошувати the ground
+  - a мотика that can till the ground
+  - a combine to do something
+- fields that can be bought and worked on by tools
+- storage management
+- a task management
+- how much stuff was harvested